northwesternapis/ruby-client/README.md

 If you find an issue, please put up a Github Issue request.
 If you have an idea you think make the gem better or easier to use, feel free to run that by me too.
-Run now it's a very thin wrapper around those functions.
+Run now it's a very thin wrapper around the API and not much else.